 The story of the Glastonbury Thorn is that Joseph of Arimathea was using a hawthorn stick as a walking staff.
 When his party came ashore he stuck his staff into the ground and it immediately blossomed and took root.
 Here we're on Wearyall Hill with one of these thorn trees, with the Tor visible in the distance.

 The wondrously blossoming staff is a common legendary item.
 It goes back at least to the staff of Aaron, Moses' brother.
 To desert tribesmen like the Israelites, a rod or staff is a natural symbol of authority.
-In Numbers 17 Moses had proclaimed that the tribe of Levi would form the priesthood and the other Twelve Tribes were in rebellion.
+In Numbers 17 Moses had proclaimed that the tribe of Levi would form the priesthood and the other eleven of the Twelve Tribes were in rebellion.
 To put an end to their infighting, each of the Twelve Tribes was to provide a rod.
 Aaron, representing the tribe of Levi, provided his rod which had already performed miracles.
 Overnight it "put forth buds, produced blossoms, and bore ripe almonds."

 The tree became famous in the 17th century, leading to its partial destruction.
 Bishop Goodman of Gloucester reported in 1653 that a fanatical puritan decided to cut it down.
 He got as far as cutting one of its two trunks most of the way through when his reckless excitement led to injury.